Using Dictato

 | Lock recording (hands-free) | Fn + Space |

-| Stop locked recording | ⌘ Escape |
+| Stop hands-free recording and paste | ⌘ Escape |

 | Toggle hands-free (optional) | Middle-click |